vphongph/maidsafe_autonomi/CONTRIBUTING.md

 Pull requests should strive to tackle one issue/feature, and code should be pre-linted before commit.

 Each pull request's total lines changed should be <= 200 lines.
 This is calculated as `lines added` + `lines deleted`.
 Please split up any PRs which are larger than this, otherwise they may be rejected.
-A CI check has been added to fail PRs which are larger than 200 lines changed.

 Ideally, a multi-commit PR should be a sequence of commits "telling a story", going in atomic and easily reviewable steps from the initial to the final state.